kubestash/docs/docs/setup/install/kubestash/openshift.md

         --wait --burst-limit=10000 --debug
 ```

-Once installed, follow the [verify the installation](/docs/setup/install/kubestash/configuration/) steps to confirm the operator and Addon catalogs are running.
+Once installed, follow the [Common Configuration](/docs/setup/install/kubestash/configuration/) steps to verify the operator and Addon catalogs are running.